Our Jamal Musiala Biography tells you Facts about his Childhood Story, Early Life, Parents, Family, Siblings (Latisha, Jerrell) and Religion.

 The Family decided to travel (about 255 kilometres) so that Carolin Musiala (Jamal’s Mum) would pursue her educational dreams.

-At the central German city of Fulda, Jamal Musiala had his first taste of football.
+While at the central German city of Fulda, Jamal Musiala had his first taste of football.
 He also aspired to become a professional footballer.

 At the age of seven, his parents (Carolin and Daniel Richard) decided to leave Germany for England.
 Southampton, a port city on England’s south coast, was where the youngster spent most of his childhood years.